mongodb/specifications/source/server-discovery-and-monitoring/tests/README.rst

          });

     #.
 Wait for the server's RTT to exceed 250ms.
 Eventually the average RTT
        should also exceed 500ms but we use 250ms to speed up the test.
+Note that the `Server Description Equality`_ means that ServerDescriptionChangedEvents will not be published.
+This test may need to use a driver specific helper to obtain the latest RTT instead.

     #.
 Disable the failpoint::